I1Asyl/berliner_backend/README.md

 - Replace `config.yaml` values with your own database information.
 - Create a `.env` file inside configs folder with variables named `DB_PASSWORD` and `JWT_SECRET` for database user password and JWT secret respectively.
 - Run `make database_up` to create all needed tables for the application.
-- Run `make database_down` to delete all existing databases used by application.
+- Run `make database_down` if you want to delete all existing databases used by application and run `database_up` again to start fresh databases.
 - Run `make get` or `go get` to install all needed libraries.
 - Run `make` to run backend to test it.
 - Run `make build` to build an executable named `bin` inside a folder or use your custom `go build` command.